JGCRI/metis/README.md

 #--------------------------------------------------
-# Mapping (metis.mapsProcess.R) - Extensive Example
+# Mapping (metis.mapProcess.R) - Extensive Example
 #--------------------------------------------------
     # Steps
     # Read in the boundary Shapefile to crop underlying data to.